-7Krueger and Perri (2003) find a large rise in income inequality in the US since the 1970s while

-4. As illustrated in Figure 2, the correlation between the earnings of husbands and wives increased dramatically over time.
+- 2. Although earnings inequality between individuals is much higher than earnings inequality between households, the latter rose much more rapidly: the Gini index for inequality between households rose by 41% between 1968 and 2001. - 3.
+As reported by Blundell and Preston (1998), there has been a corresponding rise in consumption inequality.
+To account for economies of scale, we construct a standard measure of individual-level consumption by dividing total household consumption by the square root of household size.
+The Gini index for this measure of consumption is presented Figure 1.
+The level of income inequality is higher than the level of consumption inequality but the rise in inequality is higher for consumption than for earnings. - 4.
+As illustrated in Figure 2, the correlation between the earnings of husbands and wives increased dramatically over time.
 This is due to both the fall in the gender wage gap and the rise in female labor supply.
 Figure 3 highlights the dramatic change in the gender wage gap and in women's contribution to household labor income between 1968 and the present.
 The dashed line represents the female's share of potential income, defined as the share of labor earnings that would be contributed by the wife if both spouses worked full-time.
 The solid line represents women's share of actual household earnings.
-Overall, potential earnings of wives increased by 13.5%, and women's share of earnings in the household increased by 93% over the sample period.
+Overall, potential earnings of wives increased by 13.5%, and women's share of earnings in the household increase by 93% over the sample period.
 The latter partly reflects the increase in women's wages relative to those of men, but also the large changes in female and male employment rates and hours worked since the 1960s.

 In summary, the evidence presented here highlights the fact that there has been a large rise in earnings and consumption inequality between households while at the same time there has been a fall in inequality in the earnings distribution within households.
-In the next section, we present a model of intra-household allocations that allows us to explore the implications of this evidence for the measurement of consumption inequality.